 If you have a mole or other spot on your skin that is causing you concern, show it to your health care provider.
 He or she will check your skin carefully.
 If the mole or spot doesn't look normal, the doctor will remove it and look at it under the microscope to see if it contains cancer cells.
 This is called a biopsy.

 Melanomas are grouped by the size of the tumor and how far it has spread.
 The depth of the melanoma is the most important factor that influences prognosis.
-This information is used when planning treatment.
+Other prognostic factors are the presence of ulceration and mitotic index.
+This information is used for melanoma staging.

-- Stage IA — The melanoma is in one area and is 0.75 mm or smaller, or level 2.
+- Stage IA — The melanoma is in one area and is 1 mm or smaller, without ulceration or mitosis <1/mm2

-- Stage IB — The melanoma is in one area and is 0.76 mm to 1.5 mm in size or level 3.
+- Stage IB — The melanoma is in one area and is 1 mm or smaller, with ulceration or mitosis >1/mm2 or between 1.01 mm and 2 mm, without ulceration

-- Stage IIA — The melanoma is in one area and is greater than1.6 mm to 4 mm in size or level 4.
+- Stage IIA — The melanoma is in one area and is between 1.01 and 2 mm, with ulceration or between 2.01 mm and 4 mm, without ulceration

-- Stage IIB — The melanoma is in one area and is greater than 4 mm in size or level 5.
+- Stage IIB — The melanoma is in one area and is between 2.01 mm and 4 mm, with ulceration or > 4 mm, without ulceration

 - Stage III — The melanoma has spread to nearby lymph nodes or has begun attacking nearby organs.
 (Lymph nodes are small, bean-shaped structures found throughout the body that produce and store infection-fighting cells.)